PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-10 04:33:12
+Last updated: 2024-04-10 04:33:45
-Random Quote: To live is to risk it all.
-Otherwise you're just an inert chunk of randomly assembled molecules drifting wherever the universe blows you. - Rick Sanchez
+Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen